tondi/hajto.github.io/_posts/2017-01-31-elixir-essence.md

 ## Patern Matching

 Someone probably would say that Elixir has `=` operator and he would be right.
 But this operator in Elixir is much more powerfull.
 It does not simply assign value to a variable.
 It's more like mathematical `=`.
 When you solve a mathematical equation you don't assign value to X, you look for X that matches a pattern.
-Same thing applie for Elixir.
+Same thing applies for Elixir.

 Let's consider a pair of x and y.
 You know that that pair is equal to (1,2).
 So you know that x is 1 and y is 2.
 Elixir can do pretty much same thing.
 Similarly if you have pair (x,2) and it should be equal to (1,3) you know that their is no such element that substituted for x would match the pattern!
 So pattern matching (that's how `=` is actually called) must fail!